Contact Intelligence for Meeting Prep: The 60-Second Ritual

 Meetings rarely fail because someone lacked a calendar invite.
-They fail because everyone walks in with different versions of reality.
+They fail because everyone walks in with a different version of reality.

-One person thinks “we’re following up on pricing.”
-Another thinks “we’re still qualifying.”
-The executive thinks “I’m here for strategy.”
-Meanwhile the rep is burning five extra minutes scrolling through email threads, Slack fragments, and half-remembered notes, trying to stitch together context that should already exist.
+One person thinks "we're following up on pricing."
+Another thinks "we're still qualifying."
+The executive thinks "we're here for strategy."
+Meanwhile the rep burns five minutes scrolling through email threads, Slack fragments, and half-remembered notes, trying to stitch together context that should already exist.

-A pre-meeting brief doesn’t need to be a masterpiece.
+A pre-meeting brief built on contact intelligence doesn't need to be a masterpiece.
 It just needs to be the current truth, captured in one place, and fast enough that people actually do it.
-Below is a repeatable 60-second ritual that turns your Activity Feed into an executive-ready briefing, without turning your day into admin theater.
+Below is a repeatable 60-second ritual that turns your CRM's relationship history into an executive-ready briefing, without turning your day into admin theater.

-Most “meeting prep” time isn’t prep.
-It’s scavenger hunting:
+Most "meeting prep" time isn't prep.
+It's archaeology.

-You search your inbox for the last thread.
-You skim a deck you’ve already seen twice.
+You search your inbox for the last email thread.
+You skim a deck you've already seen twice.
 You open the CRM and realize the notes are stale or missing.
-You ask a teammate what happened last call, and they forward you a message you can’t parse quickly.
+You ask a teammate what happened last call, and they forward you a message you can't parse in under a minute.

 The 60-second pre-meeting ritual